fabricjs/fabricjs-react-sandbox/README.md

 It is a sandbox for developers to work on fabric with ease, a bootstrap fabric-react app ready to use with a single command.

+For more information, please refer to:

+- [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
+- [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.

 ### Create an app with a template
 ```sh
 npm run start <path/to/app> -- [--typescript] [--start] [--fabric <path/to/fabric/local/repo>]